jmreidy/clj-orchestrate/README.md

 # clj-orchestrate

-An idiomatic Clojure wrapper of the Orchestrate.io Java client.
+An (unofficial) idiomatic Clojure wrapper of the Orchestrate.io Java client.
 This client makes use of core.async channels to provide non-blocking access to your Orchestrate collections.

 ## Usage